 Controlled Folder Access

 You can protect your valuable information in specific folders by managing app access to specific folders.
-Only trusted apps can access protected folders, which are specified when controlled folder access is configured.
-Typically, commonly used folders, such as those used for documents, pictures, downloads, are included in the list of controlled folders.
+Only trusted apps can access protected folders, specified when controlled folder access is configured.
+Typically, commonly used folders, such as those used for documents, pictures, and downloads, are included in the list of controlled folders.

 Controlled folder access works with a list of trusted apps.
 Apps that are included in the list of trusted software work as expected.
 Apps that are not included in the trusted list are prevented from making any changes to files inside protected folders.

-Controlled folder access helps protect user’s valuable data from malicious apps and threats, such as ransomware.
+Controlled folder access helps protect users’ valuable data from malicious apps and threats, such as ransomware.
 Learn more about controlled folder access.

 When mitigation is encountered on the device, a notification will be displayed from the Action Center.
-You can customize the notification with your company details and contact information.
+You can customize the message with your company details and contact information.
 You can also enable the rules individually to customize which techniques feature monitors.

-You can use audit mode to evaluate how exploit protection would impact your organization if it were enabled.
+You can use audit mode to evaluate how to exploit protection would impact your organization if it were enabled.